 7 careers you can pursue with a business degree

 The corporate landscape is continuously shifting and the skills and expertise that are sought out by employers have changed enormously in the last several decades.
-The shift is evident in the labor market where organisations have created a variety of new, exciting, and innovative roles for fresh graduates and upskilling professionals in the workforce.
+The shift is evident in the labour market where organisations have created a variety of new, exciting, and innovative roles for fresh graduates and upskilling professionals in the workforce.

 Business degree graduates develop many valuable skills that ensure they make significant contributions across a wide range of sectors, due to the fact that a business major is one of the broadest and wide-ranging degrees a professional could have.